 Can this A-frame shed plan be transformed into a tiny house?
 Not really but it can be used as a cabin to spend a few nights “camping” in the wilderness of your own yard.

 Porch 290 sq. ft.

-Emma is technically not-so-tiny house sporting almost 750 sq. ft. of the combined living area.
+Emma is technically a not-so-tiny house sporting almost 750 sq. ft. of the combined living area.
 Emma belongs to a very popular category of plans for A-frame houses under 1000 sq. ft.
 Although the square footage of this unusual A-frame house is lower than of Evelyn (number 2 in our list, the building costs are a bit higher.

 Overall, this small house looks like a cabin made for accommodating up to five people for a few days.
 The porch is spacious and the roof is large for hosting a large number of solar panels.

 It is not by any measure a luxury unit.
 It’s just a summertime cabin.
-Having to access both upper bedrooms via external stairs and having no toilet on the second floor tells us that living there for long periods of time and in cold seasons would be though.
+Having to access both upper bedrooms via external stairs and having no toilet on the second floor tells us that living there for long periods of time and in cold seasons would be tough.